Welcome to Our Kabbalah Crash Course

 This distinction between the immanent and transcendent aspects of God helps in understanding the Matrix properly.
-Whereas the Architect is ‘creator’ relating to all programs and the Matrix, this higher reality relates to “the Source.”
+Whereas the Architect is the ‘creator’ relating to all programs and the Matrix, this higher reality relates to “the Source.”

-This is the ‘Creator’ outside the existence of the Architect other programs and the Matrix, that none of the characters could relate to from within their existence.
+This is the ‘Creator’ outside the existence of the Architect other programs and the Matrix, whom none of the characters could relate to from within their existence.
 Not even the Architect properly understands the Source.

 Click here for an excellent short video on these two aspects of “the Creator.”
 If some of the language is confusing, don’t worry – just go through this Knowledge Base then come back to it.